home-assistant/home-assistant.io/source/_integrations/verisure.markdown

 ## Limitations and known issues

-Some users have reported that this integration currently doesn't work in the following countries:
+Some users have reported that this integration currently doesn't work in the following countries because of two-factor authentication:

 - France
 - Ireland
 - Italy
 - Sweden

+Instead, users in these countries can use the [`securitas-direct-new-api`](https://github.com/guerrerotook/securitas-direct-new-api) available via HACS.